ignacioperezrjs/ignacioperezrjs.github.io/_posts/2025-07-23-StochasticOptimization.md

 ---
 ## Literature Review and Research Gap

-{% More about Unit Commitment and optimal trading problem %}
+{% details Click here to know more %}
 The main importance of the unit commitment and optimal trading problem.
 {% enddetails %}